Trailer stolen from film crew recovered with gear still inside | CBC News

 Truck and trailer stolen from Oakwood Avenue

-People working on a film set are breathing a sigh of relief after a stolen trailer containing cameras, lights and other materials was recovered with everything still inside it.
+People working on a film set are breathing a sigh of relief after a stolen trailer containing lights and other equipment was recovered with everything still inside it.

 The Toronto film crew was set to start filming on Monday morning, but turned up to find a truck and trailer had been stolen from Oakwood Avenue, in the city's Riverview neighbourhood some time overnight.